They are you after a couple of bad breaks

 That’s something else that happens if all your possessions are taken.
 Maybe someone is working their way back, doing their best, and then, whoops, all of a sudden your papers you had stored are thrown in the trash and now you’re fucked.

 There was a woman I met who told me she has two years of disability payments in a bank account she can’t access because she has no form of identification.
 We got started looking for it.
-I reached out to her city’s registrar, jumped through all their hopes, talked to a thousand people trying to explain that this person is unhoused and couldn't verify their identity a traditional way.
+I reached out to her city’s registrar, jumped through all their hoops, talked to a thousand people trying to explain that this person is unhoused and couldn't verify their identity a traditional way.
 Finally someone was like, fine, take it, and we got her birth certificate.
 The day after we got her birth certificate she was gone for a moment and they threw all her belongings away.
 I’ve never seen her again.
 There was nothing for her in that spot anymore.
 You have to move along and find supplies elsewhere.

 Can you blame someone for just saying fuck it.